-- The policy seeks to explain the approach taken by the PPS when considering cases where it is alleged that criminal offences have been committed by the sending of an electronic communication, including communications sent via social media. - It is intended that this policy will also provide practical and legal guidance to prosecutors dealing with cases involving electronic communications.
+- The policy seeks to explain the approach taken by the PPS when considering cases where it is alleged that criminal offences have been committed involving domestic abuse. - It is intended that this policy will also provide practical and legal guidance to prosecutors dealing with cases involving domestic abuse, including offending under the new legislation.